Ghostbusters (2016 film): Music

-Charts

 Controversy

-Ghostbusters received criticism on social media following word of Feig's involvement and the all-female cast, which some felt was a "gimmick".
-On its first day of release, the first trailer for the film collected 12,000 "likes" and 13,800 "dislikes" from YouTube viewers which, according to David Griner of Ad Week made it "one of the most polarizing in recent memory".
+Ghostbusters received criticism on social media following word of Feig's involvement and the all-female cast, which some suggested was a "gimmick".
+On its first day of release, the first trailer for the film collected 12,000 likes and 13,800 dislikes from YouTube viewers which, according to David Griner of Ad Week made it "one of the most polarizing in recent memory".
 By May 2016, the trailer had become the most disliked film trailer on YouTube, and the ninth-most-disliked YouTube video, with 280,000 likes to over one million dislikes.
 ScreenCrush described the reaction as a campaign "to downvote [the film] into oblivion" by "a certain subset of people on the internet [with] an unhealthy fixation with hating on the Ghostbusters remake".
 In one interview, Melissa McCarthy felt it was a "very, very, very tiny, tiny group of people" who were misogynistic.
 Other reasons proposed for the negative reaction to the trailer included a lack of interest in reboots, nostalgia for the original film and a perceived lack of humor in the trailer.
 The film's IMDb page was also subject to a coordinated effort to lower its rating before the film's release.
 Some media outlets dubbed it "The Female Ghostbusters".

 Todd Martens of the Los Angeles Times suggested fans felt "entitled" to a film that preserved the original as they imagined it.
 In an interview with Mashable, Ivan Reitman said, "I think there's way too much talk about gender [when it comes to this film]", and "I think that many of the people who were complaining were actually lovers of the [original] movie, not haters of women".
 Some saw the portrayal of Leslie Jones' character, a "street-smart New Yorker", as a stereotype of African Americans.
 Jones responded to this criticism on Twitter writing: "Why can't a regular person be a Ghostbuster?"
 Elizabeth Flock, writing for PBS, said that racism toward Jones may have motivated the vote brigading targeted at the film.

 Journalists from The Washington Post and The Atlantic claimed a majority of the criticism constituted misogynistic and anti-feminist comments about the female cast.
 Wiig was "bummed out" that "there was so much controversy because we were women".
 Feig said he believed a group of fans had "real issues with women.
 But there's also a huge group of people who are just concerned about the property, and I completely understand.
 I'm completely sympathetic to that".
 In May 2016, additional scenes were shot for the film, which served as a meta-reference to the controversy.
 In those scenes, the characters upload a video to YouTube and react to unpleasant comments left by viewers.